srujan0407/html.portfolio/README.md

 # html.portfolio
-This website is based on my first simple html projects
+This website is my firt simple html projects